Marks & Spencer share rally lifts Britain's blue-chip FTSE index

 The update came a day after strong sales growth at discount fashion group Primark helped boost the earnings of parent AB Foods, although disappointing updates from supermarket Tesco and fashion chain Next had fuelled concern about the retail sector.

 “Earnings season has not been too bad, but retailers have been mixed.
-In light of what we heard from Tesco, there had been concern, but Marks and Spencers has been alright and that’s come as a surprise,” Mark Priest, sales trader at ETX Capital, said.
+In light of what we heard from Tesco, there had been concern, but Marks and Spencers has been all right and that’s come as a surprise,” Mark Priest, sales trader at ETX Capital, said.

 “It looks like the 50-day moving average (at 6,591) could well be tested very soon.
 If we hold above that, we could move back towards September highs,” Fawad Razaqzada, technical analyst at Gain Capital, said, adding that weakness in commodity prices could hold the index back.

+The UK mining index was down 0.3 percent, underperforming all other sectors after data showing growth in China’s services sector weakened further in October.
+China is the world’s biggest metals consumer.

-Precious metals miners were hit by a fall in gold and silver prices to four-year lows, with Fresnillo and Randgold down over 1 percent.
+Precious metals miners were also hit by a fall in gold and silver prices to four-year lows, with Fresnillo down 2.9 percent, the biggest decliner in the FTSE 100 index.

 Traders also attributed the falls in precious metals to strength in the dollar after Republican gains in the U.S. mid-term elections.

 The biggest vodka maker in Poland and the Czech Republic fell after it warned that the impact of higher taxes and aggressive pricing by competitors could hurt its full-year core profit.
-(Additional reporting by Atul Prakash; Editing by Keiron Henderson and Raissa Kasolowsky)
+(Additional reporting by Atul Prakash; Editing by Keiron Henderson and Susan Fenton)